XinyuQu-Hiro/TDF-XinyuQu-Hiro/README.md

 # Qu Xinyu Hiro's Document
+## Week Six report
+This week, we conducted a pitch for our group and sparked inspiration.
+I found my other three team members, and our main focus is on creating wearable technology for plant information collection.
+After several discussions, we finalized our design background, design objectives, and implementation methods.
+## Week Five report
+This week, we primarily familiarized ourselves with Photon's settings and brainstormed ideas for our upcoming second major project.
+I proposed an intriguing concept called "Apocalypse Design," which revolves around wearable technology, plant biology, bio-materials, and environmental data collection.

+This idea sparked the interest of our entire team, and we are eager to delve deeper into it and turn it into a reality.
+This project promises to be an exciting adventure, and we look forward to the challenges and innovations it will bring.
+In future blog posts, we will share more details and updates about the project, so stay tuned!
 ## Week Four report
 This weekend, I organized the relevant materials for my first project.
 Primarily, I wrote a reflective report to articulate my thoughts on the process and the insights gained from my first project.
 I also discussed the implications of parametric design and computer-aided design for designers, citizens, and the future.
 During this process, I reflected on my experience and takeaways from using Grasshopper as my first parametric design tool.